 Over the past few years, I came to realise just how segregated we are, which I find deeply saddening, and believe me, I am sad about the sorry state of my Malay skills.
 I can understand a great deal, but I can’t speak very well, and my writing skills, which used to be pretty good, have deteriorated greatly since I stopped using them after graduating from secondary school.

 I am trying to rectify this, though.
 I started studying Malay again a few months ago, mostly through reading, listening and speaking, and I hope to achieve true fluency one day.
 It’s a beautiful language, and I wish I’d realised sooner how important it is.
 I’m also learning Korean and French, but studying Malay feels different, somehow.
 It’s special.
-I think in a way, it is the only thing I have left that is keeping me anchored to my identity as a Malaysian, which has been fractured over the years due to various factors, such as my upbringing, the constant cultural clashes I experienced growing up as I struggled to reconcile foreign values with familiar ones, and the glorious, disorienting mess that is linguistic schizophrenia.
+I think in a way, it is the only thing I have left that is keeping me anchored to my identity as a Malaysian, which has been fractured over the years due to various factors, such as my upbringing, the constant cultural clashes I experienced growing up as I struggled to reconcile foreign values with familiar ones, and the glorious, disorienting mess of linguistic schizophrenia.

 I’ve been learning Korean for three and a half years now, and while I’m not completely fluent yet, I consider myself fairly proficient in it.
 I think in the language sometimes, and occasionally, I even dream in it.